Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 - Commercial from an approved government lender

-A unique aspect of this program is that undergraduate loans can qualify for repayment if the degree was a prerequisite for the graduate degree in the discipline for which the applicant was awarded the loan repayment.
-For example, this program would cover bachelor’s of science in nursing degree loans for an NP because it is a prerequisite for NP education.
+A unique aspect of this program is that undergraduate loans can qualify for repayment if the degree was a prerequisite for the graduate degree in the discipline for which the applicant was awarded the loan.
+For example, this program would cover loans for NPs with a bachelor of science in nursing degree because it is a prerequisite for NP education.

 Qualifying Employers for the IHS LRP

-To be eligible for this program, NPs must have an offer to be employed or already be employed as full-time clinicians at an approved Indian health facility.
+To be eligible for this program, NPs must have an offer of employment or already be employed as full-time clinicians at an approved Indian health facility.
 NPs with a job offer must begin work by September 30th of the fiscal year in which they signed the contract.

 Full-time is defined as 40 hours a week and 80 hours every two weeks.
 At least 64 of the 80 hours must be in direct patient contact.